InHerOwnWrite/inherownwrite.github.io/_posts/2025-03-15-all-love-is-never-lost.md

 preserved but distant,\
 a memory encased in ice.

-Some love melts—\
+Some love melts\
 it runs, reshapes, bends,\
 a river without a destination.\
 It kisses the earth, fills empty spaces,\
 becomes something new with every twist and turn.

-Some love burns—\
+Some love burns\
 it flares too bright, too fierce,\
 petrifying those who do not dare to hold the scathing flame.\
 It cracks open, shatters,\
 then vanishes into the air, unseen.\
-But even then, it lingers—\
+But even then, it lingers\
 a whisper in the wind, a shimmer in the heat,\
 weightless but waiting.